back

 Design agencies are organized, fast, and provide incredibly high-quality work that is sure to wow anyone.
 But, it all comes at a cost.

-A package from a big agency is likely going to cost upwards of $10,000.
+A branding package from a big agency is likely going to cost upwards of $10,000.
 Brand identity design package pricing for work as we mentioned with Slack above could very easily cost upwards of 6-figures.
 It simply is not ideal for small business branding.

 Hiring on-demand graphic design services